CorMazz/chronolab/chronolab/README.md

    1. Load in separate video files and determine how to combine them and position them based on user GUI input
    2. Save the combined videos + data as a single video
 5. Add tsdownsample to downsample large traces and allow for quicker data visualization.
+6. Add a callback to update the y-axis range when there is a rangeslider the same way that [this guy did it](https://github.com/plotly/plotly.js/issues/1876#issuecomment-1232030346).

 ## TODO